 To help you plan your Cliffs of Moher Hike from Doolin, here’s an interactive map showing the currently open trail from Doolin to Aillenasharragh (Surfers’ Path).
 You can see the exact route, trailheads, and nearby landmarks, making it easier to navigate safely and enjoy the most scenic parts of the cliffs.

-(Use the embedded Google Map below to zoom in, explore the trail, and plan your walk.)
+(Use the embedded Google Map below to zoom in, explore the Doolin trail, and plan your walk.)

-Note: The trail beyond Aillenasharragh (Surfers’ Path) is closed due to erosion and safety concerns.
-Always stay on the marked open section to enjoy the cliffs safely.
+Note: The Doolin trail beyond Aillenasharragh (Surfers’ Path) is closed due to erosion and safety concerns.
+Always stay on the marked open section to enjoy the Cliffs of Moher hike safely.

-3. How to Reach the Visitor Centre Legally
+3. How to Get to the Cliffs of Moher Visitor Centre

 Runs Doolin → Cliffs of Moher Visitor Centre → Ennis/Galway.